nataliekwak/AlliRater/Sprints/Sprint3.md

 **List frontend unit tests**

+-The designated homepage will be examined for the presence and visibility of the dashboard button.
+An assessment of the website's layout will be conducted to ensure that the button is prominently displayed and easily identifiable

+-Upon confirming the presence of the dashboard button, it will be tested for functionality by clicking on it.
+The dashboard page will be thoroughly analyzed to ensure that any updates made to the homepage are promptly displayed, as expected.
+It will verify that the updated dashboard page’s url is ‘/#’

+-The login page will be accessed to confirm its presence and accessibility.
+It will be verified that the login page's URL is '/login'

+-The register page will be accessed to confirm its presence and accessibility.
+It will be verified that the register page's URL is '/register'

 **List backend unit tests**

 - Tests Register function located in authController.go that registers a user to the database
 - Tests CreateUser function located in userController.go which ensures that a user is successfully created

 **Show updated documentation for your backend API**

 Sprint 3 Backend Documentation:
 - Implemented fiber framework to run server